-We had cash and cash equivalents of \$4,342,722 as of September 30, 2015, as compared to \$207,330 as of December 31, 2014.
-This increase was attributable to the completion of our Series B Preferred Stock financing which resulted in gross proceeds of \$5.0 million.
+We had cash and cash equivalents of \$207,330 as of December 31, 2014, as compared to \$0 as of December 31, 2013In January 2015, we raised an additional \$724,989 to be utilized to fund ongoing operations.
 We anticipate that we will continue to incur net losses into the foreseeable future as we continue to advance and develop a number of potential drug candidates into preclinical development activities and expand our corporate infrastructure which includes the costs associated with being a public company.
-Without additional funding, management believes that we will not have sufficient funds to meet its obligations beyond one year after the date the consolidated financial statements are issued.
-These conditions give rise to substantial doubt as to our ability to continue as a going concern.
+Without additional funding, management believes that we will not have sufficient funds to meet our obligations within one year after the date the consolidated financial statements are issued.
+These conditions give rise to substantial doubt as to our ability to continue as a going concern